Spydr06/xcorners/README.md

 - [ ] Automatic fullscreen detection
 - [ ] Bugtesting

+> If you encounter bugs, have more ideas or want to expand the functionality, feel free to open an issue or pull request :D

 ## License

 `xcorners` is licensed under the MIT license.
 See [./LICENSE](./LICENSE) for more information.